slawlor/ractor/README.md

 ## About

-`ractor` tries to solve the problem of building and maintaing an Erlang-like actor framework in Rust.
+`ractor` tries to solve the problem of building and maintaining an Erlang-like actor framework in Rust.
 It gives a set of generic primitives and helps automate the supervision tree and management of our actors along with the traditional actor message processing logic.
 It's built *heavily* on `tokio` which is a hard requirement for `ractor`.